 This first excerpt is taken from Chapter 7 of ELYSIUM'S PASSAGE: THE SUMMIT

 Grinning at my last comment, I knew Eli was about to make some smart remark, but before he could, Mo said ‘all we ask is that you open your mind and keep it open long enough for us to teach you a few basic manoeuvres that will prove you are in a body that’s not subject to the limitations of the earth plane.
-A sceptic can’t learn anything by remaining closed to new experiences and possibilities.
+A skeptic can’t learn anything by remaining closed to new experiences and possibilities.
 That’s as foolish as it is arrogant.
-Is that the kind of sceptic you pride yourself in being: foolish and arrogant?
+Is that the kind of skeptic you pride yourself in being: foolish and arrogant?

 That was below the belt!
 Now I was angry.
 I didn't wish to be part of this sham anymore, especially if I was going to be insulted.
 Over the last few days, I had taken in enough of their bunkum.
 My intellectual sensibilities had been amply taxed; it was now time for me to move on.
 As a professional philosopher, I didn't need anyone to tell me whether my mind was open or not.
 At least I was being rational and that's all that mattered, which was a lot more than I could say for them!